mastamysta/webAPI/README.md

 </p>
 <h2>Reflection</h2>
 <p>
   Obviously it is generally better to use a premade user authentication library rather than implement ones own crypto methods since it's sp easy to get so badly wrong.
-As an excercise in learning how HTTP and crypto work at a basic level, I wasn't too bothered about making it perfectly secure.
+As an excercise in learning how HTTP and crypto work at a basic level, I wasn't too bothered about making it perfectly secure.<br><br>
 TODO:
   <ul>
     <li>